4 Ways to Develop Your Employees

-All this information empowers leaders to develop team goals, which are the basis for development programs.
+This information empowers leaders to develop team goals, which are the basis for development programs.
 You know the objectives and key results.
 The next step is creating a plan to reach them.
 Everyone has a role in achieving these results.
 Breaking them down by teams makes them more attainable.
-If the goal is to increase sales by 10 percent, the plan is to create quarterly milestones.
+If the goal is to increase sales by 10 percent, the plan will create quarterly milestones.

 Performance Management for Individuals

-Performance management must address the reasons for the disconnect between employers and employees if the goal is continuous development.
+Performance management must address the disconnect between employers and employees if the goal is continuous development.
 Several elements must come into place.
 First, business leaders must understand their objectives and key results thoroughly.
 That will empower them to communicate them clearly to their team.

 Second, the employees must have input in their development plans.
 Unfortunately, only 30 percent of workers feel that is the case.
 It’s a missed opportunity for fostering greater job satisfaction and engagement.
 When managers and employees work together on this task, it gives both a stake in the outcome.